elmorenox/microblog-vpc-deployment-gcp/README.md

 **Why important:** A dedicated CI/CD server automates building, testing and deployment processes, ensuring consistent and reliable deployments.

 ### 3. Configuring the Web Server
-I set up a t3.micro EC2 instance in the public subnet to serve as our web server with:
+I set up an e2-small Compute Engine instance in the public subnet to serve as our web server with:
 - Nginx installation and configuration
 - Reverse proxy setup to forward requests to the application server
 - SSH key configuration for secure communication with the app server